Thai vaccine to enter third phase of trials

 He said the research team has begun developing second- and third-generation vaccines with trials beginning on mice.

 Based on data from the second-phase human trial, ChulaCov-19 is effective against several variants of Covid-19 including Delta, he said.
-Low fever was reported after the second jab while serious side effects such as clotting were not detected.
+A low fever was reported after the second jab while serious side effects such as clotting were not detected.

-Dr Kiat said the research team's goal in developing the vaccine is to produce a high-standard vaccine that is accepted by other countries and recognised by the World Health Organisation.
+Dr Kiat said the research team's goal in developing the vaccine is to produce a high-standard vaccine that is accepted by other countries and recognised by the World Health Organization.

 The government has recently approved a budget of 2.3 billion baht to support the development of the vaccine with 1.3 billion baht being earmarked for human trials with the balance to be set aside to cover materials and production costs.

-Meanwhile, Suthira Taychakhoonavudh, co-founder and CEO of Baiya Phytopharm Co, said researchers are collecting data about the safety of its plant-based "Baiya Vaccine" following the first phase of a clinical trial.
+Meanwhile, Suthira Taychakhoonavudh, co-founder and CEO of Baiya Phytopharm Co, said researchers are collecting data about the safety of its plant-based "Baiya Vaccine" following the first phase of clinical trials.

-Asst Prof Suthira said no serious side effects were reported so far among the participants of the trial that began in September.
+Asst Prof Suthira said no serious side effects were reported among participants in the trial that began in September.
 Her team is also recruiting people aged 61-75 for a trial next month.
-She also said the second generation of the vaccine has been produced for the first-phase human trial beginning January next year.
+She also said the second generation of the vaccine has been produced for the first-phase human trial starting January next year.